 Exchange driver license, vehicle registration, and insurance information with the other driver or drivers.

 Do not accept or place any blame.
 Your insurance company has people trained to determine who is at fault.

 Gather contact information from possible witnesses.

-Take a moment to write down details of the collision, such as time of day, traffic conditions, weather conditions, and the events that led up to the collision.
+Take a moment to write down details of the crash, such as time of day, traffic conditions, weather conditions, and the events that led up to the collision.

-Remember, vehicle collisions are not accidents.
-An alcohol related vehicle collision is just that, a vehicle collision, because the term "accident" implies that these collisions, deaths, and injuries are unavoidable.
-In fact, alcohol related collisions are predictable and preventable because drinking and driving is the conscious choice of the driver.
+Remember, vehicle crashes are not accidents.
+An alcohol related vehicle crash is just that, a vehicle crash, because the term "accident" implies that these crashes, deaths, and injuries are unavoidable.
+In fact, alcohol related crashes are predictable and preventable because drinking and driving is the conscious choice of the driver.
 Never drink and drive or ride with someone who has been drinking.
 Please be responsible.

 The following instructions will help you complete the CHP 190:

 Crash/Incident Date: If you do not know the exact date, provide an approximate date.

 Crash/Incident Location: If you do not know the exact location, list as much information as possible.

 Driver or Owner: List the driver or owner of the vehicle.
 If only your property was damaged, please list your name and address.